 In order to do this, however, you must focus on the positive.
 What positives you ask, well I am referring to the positives you identified as a part of establishing (re-establishing) your worth.

-After applying this it became easier for me to accept criticism as someone's feelings, but not as a collective truth.
-I used to respond to those comments with, "OK." or "That's fine." and move on from it because I knew that one view was not my view or that of many others.
+After applying this, it became easier for me to accept criticism.
+I was able to acceptance opinions as that individual's feelings, but not as a collective truth.
+And I learned to respond to those comments/opinions with, "OK" or "That's fine" and move on from it because I knew that one view was not my view or that of many others.

 So don't let one person's perception or view of you allow you to assume that is the same perception or view of every individual in the world, because quite frankly it's just not true.

-If you are truly focusing on the positive, you should have no issues allowing yourself to receive compliments from others.
+If you are truly focusing on the positive, you should have no issues allowing yourself to receive criticism and compliments from others.